Shifter Ergonomics 101

 June 29, 2015

-Ergonomics Adapts the Environment to the Individual…OR THE TASK.
+Adapt the Environment to YOU…OR THE TASK.

-Shifters are not Exempt from Ergonomic Fine Tuning.
+Shifters are not Exempt from Fine Tuning.

 The shifter on Dellis’ Beck Lister Corvette #007 Lightweight has been remolded countless times.
 After 12 years of development, this last mold is clearly the best…by far.

-It has accommodations for 3 basic moves: Palm-Down finger tip 1-2/3-4 shifting, 2-3/3-2 Shifting (4-speed), and a two-position Pistol Grip shifting similar to that found in an early Chrysler muscle-car.
+3. Pistol Grip shifting similar to that found in an early Chrysler muscle-car.

 Palm-Down